sdondley/Dist-Zilla-for-Beginners/intro.md

 only person to ever run your code, the only person likely to install it, and there was only one machine your code would probably ever execute on.
-And so although crude, dead trees helped get the job of software distribution done just fine under the simple circumstances.
+And so although crude, dead trees helped get the job of software distribution done just fine under these simple circumstances.

 ## Modern Software Distribution Makes More Demands on Developers